damolinx/vscode-macros/README.md

-# Macros for VS Code
+# Macros

-A **macro** is a standalone JavaScript or TypeScript script executed within the context of a VS Code extension, with full access to the [VS Code extensibility APIs](https://code.visualstudio.com/api/references/vscode-api).
+A **macro** is a JavaScript or TypeScript script executed within the context of a extension, given it full access to the [VS Code extensibility APIs](https://code.visualstudio.com/api/references/vscode-api).
 Macros let you automate tasks, customize your development workflow, and prototype extension behavior—without the overhead of building and maintaining a full extension thanks to their lightweight, standalone-file design.

 Under the hood, macros run inside [Node.js VM sandboxes](https://nodejs.org/api/vm.html#class-vmscript).
-Each macro executes in its own isolated data context but all share the same process.
-Because of this model macros cannot be forcefully terminated; instead, cancellation tokens provide a cooperative mechanism for graceful shutdown.
+Each sandbox provides its own isolated data context, yet all macros still run within a single shared process.
+Because of this model, macro executions cannot be forcefully terminated; instead, cancellation tokens offer a cooperative way to detect shutdown requests and exit gracefully.

 TypeScript support is transparent, with transpilation happening on demand, providing a seamless experience.